wduquette/molt/molt-book/src/embed/commands.md

 # Defining Commands

 At base, a Molt command is a Rust function that performs some kind of work and optionally returns a value in the context of a specific Rust interpreter.
-There are four ways an application (or library crate) can define application-specific Rust commands:
+There are two ways an application (or library crate) can define application-specific Rust commands:

-* As a simple Rust `CommandFunc` function
+* As a Rust `CommandFunc` function
-* As a Rust `ContextCommandFunc` function that can access application-specific context
-* As a Rust `Command` object
 * As a Molt procedure, or `proc`.

 ## `CommandFunc` Commands